ArneSamson/il-giro/README.md

 The modules are the actual kitchen modules that are loaded in the Scene component.
 There are 4 modules: `sink`, `cooktop`, `tower` and `table`.

+For the shadows of the modules, a shadow plane with a baked shadow texture is used.
+ShadowPlanes.jsx eports a small and a large shadowplane.
+The small shadow plane is loaded in the `<BaseIsland/>` component, and thus reused in the `<sink/>`, `<cooktop/>` and `<table/>` components.
+The large shadow plane is loaded in the `<tower/>` module.

 #### BaseIsland

 Important!
 The `<BaseIsland/>` is a component that is reused in the `sink`, `cooktop` and `table` module.
 This is the textured base of the kitchen modules.
 Togheter with a tableTop and appliances (like a faucet or a cooking fire) the modules are made.